libavg/libavg/sphinxdoc/areanodes.rst

         A CameraInfo is a container for specific informations about a plugged-in camera.
         It contains all necessary informations about a installed camera, which are mainly used to create a :py:class:`CameraNode`.
-The unique value to identify the camera is stored in the deviceID, whereas driver tells which driver is used to call the camera itself.
-Informations about supported camera controls or image formats are stored in two separated lists.
+The unique value to identify the camera is stored in :py:attr:`device`, whereas :py:attr:`driver` tells which driver is used to call the camera itself.
+Informations about supported camera :py:attr:`controls` or :py:attr:`imageFormats` are stored
+        in two separated lists.

         .. py:attribute:: driver